 1) Get A Compliance Letter

 What do you do if your vehicle does not comply with US standards?
 From my understanding, you will have a hard time importing it.
-They may even ask you to make modifications through a registered importer that will run you a couple thousand dollars.
+They will ask you to make modifications through a registered importer that will run you a couple thousand dollars.

 In this case, you might be better off selling your car in Canada and leasing when you get to the USA.
 Which is why I suggest getting the compliance letter as far in advance as possible before your move so you can decide what you want to do with your car.